-Teaching and community service are part of the heart that keeps Daemen College ticking – another key component is research.
+Teaching and community service are part of the heart that keeps Daemen University ticking – another key component is research.

 Research is carried out here on a host of different fronts – spanning an innovative student/faculty think tank, to a high-profile wound therapy initiative that’s truly making a difference.
 General research projects that include an enormous diversity of interests are showcased annually in the college’s increasingly popular Academic Festival, held each spring.
 The entire campus stops what it’s doing, so that a light can shine all day on the diversity of special research projects in which the student body, and faculty and staff, are actively involved.